-- Veterinary anesthesia does have its risks, but has higher risks for dogs of certain ages, certain breeds, and dogs with specific medical history
+- Veterinary anesthesia does have its risks but has higher risks for dogs of certain ages, certain breeds, and dogs with a specific medical history

-- Knowing your pet’s medical history and doing a thorough exam prior to anesthetic drugs can reduce the risk of anesthetia
+- Knowing your pet’s medical history and doing a thorough exam before anesthetic drugs can reduce the risk of anesthesia

 - General anesthesia is a necessary part of most dogs (if not all) dogs lives and despite anesthetic risk, general anesthesia can be done in a safe and managed way